c-toolbox/C-Play/docs/guides/media/cplaypres.md

 In the layer view for a control layer, two fields are shown instead of the usual grid/stereo parameters:

 * **Operation** — The command to execute.
 Available operations include:
-  * **Playback**: Play, Pause, Stop, Rewind, Seek, SetPosition, SetSpeed, SetVolume
+  * **Playback**: Play, Pause, Stop, Rewind, Seek, SetPosition, SetSpeed
-  * **Fading**: FadeVolumeDown, FadeVolumeUp, FadeImageDown, FadeImageUp, SetSyncVolumeVisibilityFading
+  * **Volume & Fading**: SetVolume, FadeVolumeDown, FadeVolumeUp, FadeImageDown, FadeImageUp, SetSyncVolumeVisibilityFading
   * **Loading**: LoadFromPlaylist, LoadFromSlides, LoadFromSections, LoadFromAudioTracks
   * **Orientation**: SpinPitchUp, SpinPitchDown, SpinYawLeft, SpinYawRight, SpinRollCW, SpinRollCCW, OrientationAndSpinReset, RunSurfaceTransition
+  * **Surface & Visibility**: SetBackgroundVisibility, SetForegroundVisibility, SetNodeWindowsOpacity

 * **Parameter** — An operation-specific value.
 For example, a volume level for SetVolume, a millisecond position for Seek, a slide name or index for LoadFromSlides, or `true`/`false` for boolean operations.
 Parameters that reference playlist items, slides, or audio tracks can be specified by name or numeric index.